Raw Food – Why Turning Off the Oven Could Improve Your Health

 9. Get into sprouts!
 Containing almost every essential vitamin and mineral, as well as enzymes to enhance digestion.

 Looking for a convenient way to get more raw food into your diet?
 Start your day with Kiwi-Klenz.
-Made from 100% natural New Zealand kiwifruit, Kiwi-Klenz is packed with enzymes, soluble fibre and prebiotics to help alkalize the body and promote healthy gut function.
+Made from 100% natural New Zealand kiwifruit, Kiwi-Klenz is packed with enzymes, soluble fiber and prebiotics to help alkalize the body and promote healthy gut function.

 References: